-From Table \ref{Tab: BSM RMSE comparison}, we notice that when $T$ is decreased, the approximation accuracy decreases.
-This can also be seen in Figure \ref{Fig: BSM density small T}.
-This result is not surprising: when $T$ gets smaller, the TPDF concentrates around the initial state (0 in this example) and derivatives of the CDF $C$ with respect to $y$ tend to infinity when $T$ goes to 0 (see Eqs. \eqref{eq: C to p} and \eqref{eq:BS2}) affecting accuracy of numerical differentiation.
-If the training range is too broad ($[-2.3,2.3]$ in this example), the narrow range around the zero initial state may not acquire sufficient data points, resulting in less than optimal approximations compared with larger $T$.
-If we did not train specifically for $T$ being close to 0, the approximation accuracy for this region could be low.
-We have a straightforward and efficient solution to this problem, via transfer learning.
-This is a common strategy to train a new model for a related problem using existing knowledge.
-Here, we transfer the model we have for one domain to another.
-If the transition probability density function with smaller $T$ is what we require, we can perform transfer learning and use a pre-trained model to train for the smaller $T$.
-Transfer learning is much more efficient than training from scratch.
-For instance, here we use the model we have trained on the domain as defined above and then change the domain $Q$ to the new domain $x,y\in[-0.75,0.75]$, $\sigma\in[0,0.6]$, $t\in[0,0.12].$ With another 10,000 epochs of training, we can have a well-fitting model that is dedicated for smaller $T.$ This is illustrated in Figure \ref{Fig: Transfer learning}.
-Similarly, when we need a result that is out of the training domain range, we can use the transfer learning idea to obtain the required result efficiently.
+Figures \ref{Fig: lambda_L Epoch against RMSE} and \ref{Fig: BSM density graphs} demonstrate that the NN approximation can closely approximate the exact TPDF in terms of RMSE.
+However, when considering the accuracy of the relative approximation, the log scale plots in Figure \ref{Fig: BSM density graphs} reveal that the approximation is accurate around the centre but not for the tails.
+Specifically, the approximation cannot yield highly accurate results for density values smaller than $10^{-3}$.
+This limitation may be attributed to the error measure employed during training.
+As has been discussed in Section~\ref{sec:constructing_loss}, the training is designed to minimise the $L^{2}$ loss, i.e., the mean-square error.
+Hence, it is unsurprising that the results are more accurate in terms of RMSE than relative error, and that the approximations of the tails yield large percentage errors, which is a limitation of our approach.

-Next, we test the results with QUAD applications.
-Once offline training of the artificial neural network has been completed, it can be used online for pricing any options for this underlying model (within the range of volatility $\sigma$ and maturity $T$ for which the network was trained).
-This is unlike conventional numerical methods, which have to be run online for each set of the parameters' values separately that is considerably slower than taking the required values from a trained neural network.
+We also see from Figure \ref{Fig: lambda_L Epoch against RMSE} that when maturity $t$ is decreased, the approximation accuracy decreases.
+This observation is not surprising, since when $t$ is made smaller, the TPDF concentrates around the initial state (i.e., $x=0$ in this example) and the derivatives of the CDF $C$ with respect to $y$ tend to infinity when $t$ goes to 0 (see Eqs. \eqref{eq: C to p} and \eqref{eq:BS2}), affecting the accuracy of the numerical differentiation.
+If the training range in $x$ is too wide ($[-2.3,2.3]$ in this example), then the narrow range around the zero initial state may not acquire sufficient data points, resulting in less accurate approximations compared with those obtained for larger $t$.
+If we did not train specifically for $t$ being close to 0, the approximation accuracy for this region could be low.
+Moreover, it is important to note that, since we are dealing with the backward Kolmogorov equation with a terminal condition, when translating the time to maturity, $t$, to the time variable used in the loss function, it becomes $T-t$, where $T$ is the terminal time.
+That means, as $t\rightarrow0$, the time variable in the training $T-t\rightarrow T$.